albertodian/aalto-computer-vision/README.md

-# Computer Vision CS-E4850 - Exercise Solutions
+# CS-E4850 - Computer Vision D - Exercise Solutions

 This repository contains my solutions for the exercises from the course **CS-E4850 - Computer Vision D** at **Aalto University**.
 Each exercise focuses on various aspects of computer vision, including image processing, feature extraction, machine learning applications in vision, and more.